ilyapuchka/ilyapuchka.github.io/content/blog/codable-in-practice/index.md

 #### Conclusion

 `Codable` as a feature was by now well accepted by community and made life of Swift developers much easier, but it still does not solve all the issues we have to deal with in real-life projects.
 There are multiple ways how you can solve them by writing your code in a specific ways.
 And tools like Sourcery which will help you to write even less code.

+[^*]: This will not be the case if you let compiler to generate implementation for one of `Decodable` or `Encodable` protocols when you are conforming to `Codable`.
+But if you provide manually implementation for both of them or when you conform only to one of them and provide manual implementation for it - compiler will not generate CodingKeys type for you.